 The information selected below must match the information provided in question 2.1 as well as the data elements columns in 4.1 and 5.1.
+It must also match the information provided in question 3.4 of the PTA.

-Please check any information listed below th at your system collects, u ises, disseminat tes, creates , or maintains.
-I f additional SPI is collected, used , disseminated, created, or maintained, please list t hose in the text box below:
+Please check any information listed below that your system collects, uses, disseminates, creates, or maintains.
+If additional SPI is collected, used, disseminated, created, or maintained, please list those in the text box below: